Duffy antigen system: Molecular biology

 Biochemical analysis of the Duffy antigen has shown that it has a high content of α-helical secondary structure - typical of chemokine receptors.
 Its N-glycans are mostly of the triantennary complex type terminated with α2-3- and α2-6-linked sialic acid residues with bisecting GlcNAc and α1-6-linked fucose at the core.

 The Duffy antigen is expressed in greater quantities on reticulocytes than on mature erythrocytes.
 While the Duffy antigen is expressed on bone marrow erythroblasts and circulating erythrocytes it is also found on Purkinje cells of the cerebellum, endothelial cells of thyroid capillaries, the post-capillary venules of some organs including the spleen, liver and kidney and the large pulmonary venules.
-Duffy antigen has then a very unique cell expression profile in cerebellar neurons, venular endothelial cells and erythroid cells.
+Duffy antigen has then a unique cell expression profile in cerebellar neurons, venular endothelial cells and erythroid cells.

 In some people who lack the Duffy antigen on their erythrocytes it is still expressed in the other cell types.

 It has two potential N-linked glycosylation sites at asparagine (Asn) 16 and Asn27.

 The Duffy antigen has been found to act as a multispecific receptor for chemokines of both the C-C and C-X-C families, including: